slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing ever happened."
 -- Winston Churchill*

+> *"No one is more hated than he who speaks the truth."
+-- Plato*

+> *"The truth does not require your participation in order to exist.
+Bullshit does."
+-- Terence McKenna*

+> *"The further a society drifts from the truth the more it will hate those who speak it."
+-- George Horwell*